Gas cutting operator course

 Practical and theoretical preparation of trainees for manual gas cutting with acetylene-oxygen, plasma and electric flames.

 Each participant must be over 18 years of age and have a minimum basic education.

 Detailed course programme

 The training covers the following topics:

-- equipment of the gas cutting operator's station
+- equipment for the gas cutting operator's workplace,

 How is the final exam done?